Gilbert’s Syndrome: Can a Paleo Diet Reverse An Irreversible Condition?

 A Hungarian researcher team started investigating this question several years ago.
-Just this month, they published their findings in the American Journal of Medical Case Reports.2 While their study involved just one patient, the researchers were successful in reversing her GS symptoms.
+In April 2015, they published their findings in the American Journal of Medical Case Reports.2 While their study involved just one patient, the researchers were successful in reversing her GS symptoms.

 In 2006, doctors diagnosed the patient, then 30 years old, with GS.
 At that time, she had a 10 year history of frequent migraines (about three/month) and a 10 year history of dermatitis.
 She also exhibited persistent fatigue, constipation, and yellowing of the eyes.

-In 2010, she began with the Paleo diet, excluding dairy, grains, legumes, refined carbohydrates, and vegetable oils.
+In 2010, she began following The Paleo Diet excluding dairy, grains, legumes, refined carbohydrates, and vegetable oils from her diet.
 After one year, her bilirubin levels returned to the normal range, her jaundice and constipation resolved, and her migraines reduced to roughly one every two months.
 Her fatigue and dermatitis, however, persisted.

-She followed the standard Paleo diet for a total of 20 months.
-On the advice of the researchers, she then switched to a ketogenic version of the Paleo diet.
+She followed The Paleo Diet for a total of 20 months.
+On the advice of the researchers, she then switched to a ketogenic version of The Paleo Diet.
 Ketogenic diets, of course, involve greatly reduced carbohydrate consumption.
 Her Paleo-keto diet, which she maintains to this day, includes mostly animal fat, meat, eggs, organ meats, and less than 30% vegetables and fruit.
-At least twice per week she consumes organ meats.
+At least twice per week she consumed organ meats.
 Since beginning her Paleo-keto diet, her fatigue has disappeared, as has her dermatitis.
 Her migraines have further reduced to roughly twice per year.

 Of course, this n=1 study doesn’t prove the Paleo/Paleo-keto diet cures GS.
 Nevertheless, the study is significant because it’s the first documented case of successfully treating GS through dietary intervention.
 This study could potentially open the door to larger studies, which could test the hypothesis that Paleo/Paleo-keto can cure GS (or greatly mitigate its symptoms).
 And on an individual level, GS patients, with the help of their physicians, could implement Paleo/Paleo-keto principals and perhaps improve their conditions.